stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 similar to ``backfill_wait`` in that as soon as conditions change backfill can proceed.

-Ceph provides a number of settings to manage the load spike associated with reassigning placement groups to an OSD (especially a new OSD).
+Stone provides a number of settings to manage the load spike associated with reassigning placement groups to an OSD (especially a new OSD).
 By default, ``osd_max_backfills`` sets the maximum number of concurrent backfills to and from an OSD to 1.
-The ``backfill full ratio`` enables an OSD to refuse a backfill request if the OSD is approaching its full ratio (90%, by default) and change with ``ceph osd set-backfillfull-ratio`` command.
+The ``backfill full ratio`` enables an OSD to refuse a backfill request if the OSD is approaching its full ratio (90%, by default) and change with ``stone osd set-backfillfull-ratio`` command.
 If an OSD refuses a backfill request, the ``osd backfill retry interval`` enables an OSD to retry the request (after 30 seconds, by default).
 OSDs can also set ``osd backfill scan min`` and ``osd backfill scan max`` to manage scan